AADavin/Zombi/README.md

     python sampLyon.py G /previous_Output_folder /previous_Sample_name

-This will cut the gene trees removing extinct species and other species that were not including in the sampled
+This will cut the gene trees removing extinct species and other species that were not including in the sample

-Go to Example 1 for more details
+Go through the examples for more details

-**Note to anyone who has already used simuLyon before**

-_The way I included this sampLyon thing is because I realized that pruning the tree is a big bottleneck when working with really big datasets.
-And yes, I have to make that more intuitive... working on that_

 Then, the sequences are simulated on the gene trees. *This is not written yet!*

+### **Generating a species tree** ###

+SimuLyon uses a Birth-death model to generate a species tree.
+In each step of time, lineages can speciate given rise to two new lineages or go extinct.
+Different functions are included to generate trees with variable rates, namely:

+ - 0: Global rates of speciation and extinction - This is the "traditional" way to simulate species tree using a Birth and death model.
+Both rates are constant over time and over all lineages
+ - 1: Lineage-specific rates (time and lineage autocorrelated)  - **Not ready yet**.
+ - 2: Lineage-specific rates (lineage autocorrelated) - **Not ready yet**
+ - 3: Lineage-specific rates (uncorrelated) - **Not ready yet**
+ - 4: User defined rates - The user can modify  the speciation and extinction rates in different interval of times.
+See example 4 for more details

+Once a species tree is generated some other files are generated along.
+Those files are used by simuLyon when computing genomes

-### **Output** ###
+### **Generating a genome** ###

-##### Mode T

-*WholeTree:* The whole species tree including the dead lineages, in newick format

-*ParametersLog.tsv*: Parameters used to run the simulation

-*SpeciesTreeEvents.tsv*: Events (speciation and extinction) taking place in the species tree

-*LineagesInTime.tsv*: Lineages alive in each unit of time (I have to change the format to make it more efficient)

-#### Mode G

-*Profiles.tsv*: Tsv including the number of copies present of each family for each node of the whole tree

-*RawGeneFamilies*: Folder including all the gene trees of evolving inside the species tree.
-Each gene family has an events.tsv associated with the detailed list of events taking place in that family

-*Transfers.tsv*: A complete list of the transfer events, with donor and recipients

-#### Mode S

-### More on the evolution of genomes
+To generate a genome it is first necessary to simulate a Species Tree using simuLyon.
+And no, it is not possible to input a tree to simuLyon to use a species tree obtained somewhere else. **This is not written yet, but it will be**

 There are two methods to simulate the evolution of genomes

-The first one is simulating the evolution of gene families independently, one by one.
-Genes families evolve inside the species tree undergoing events of duplications, transfers and losses.
-Simulating the evolution of many gene families one can simulate the evolution of genomes.
-This method however, does not provide any information regarding the position of the different genes within the genomes.
-Genomes are simply a bunch of genes that are found in no particular order in a given point of the species tree.
-This method however, has the advantage that you can use **gene-wise** rates (easier to estimate) and that you can simulate as many gene families as you want

-The second method starts with an ancestral genome at the root, with a given number of genes.
+The first method starts with an ancestral genome at the root, with a given number of genes.
 For now in the current version, all genes families present in this genome have a single copy (so in this ancestral genome there are no duplicated genes).
 In the current version, genes have 4 fields, separated by underscored.
 For example:

 n4_+_5_12

 The meaning of this is:

 * n4: The branch in the species tree where that gene is found
 * +: The orientation of the gene (it can be + or -).
 This is determined randomly with a bernouilli distribution p=0.5
 * 5: The gene family identifier (in this case, gene family 5)